Pakistan women's national football team

 The Pakistan women's national football team is the female representative in international women's football for Pakistan.
-The team was formed in 2010 and has not yet entered the AFC Women's Asian Cup or FIFA Women's World Cup, but has competed in four editions of the biennial SAFF Women's Championship.
+The team was formed in 2010 and has not yet qualified for the AFC Women's Asian Cup or the FIFA Women's World Cup, but has competed in five editions of the biennial SAFF Women's Championship.

-Its under-19 and under-16 teams have competed in the qualification rounds of the 2019 AFC U-19 Women's Championship and 2019 AFC U-16 Women's Championship respectively.
+Its under-19 and under-16 teams have competed in the qualification rounds of the 2019 AFC U-19 Women's Championship and 2019 AFC U-16 Women's Championship, respectively.

 History

 Beginnings (2010–2011)

 The Pakistan women's national football team made its international debut at the 11th South Asian Games in Dhaka.
-Midfielder Ishrat Fatima of Lahore’s Sports Sciences Department (Punjab University) was the first captain of the team.
-It played its first match on 31 January 2010 against India at the Bangabandhu National Stadium.
+Midfielder Ishrat Fatima of Lahore's Sports Sciences Department (Punjab University) was the first captain of the team.
+The team played their first match on 31 January 2010 against India at the Bangabandhu National Stadium.
 It also faced off against Bangladesh, Sri Lanka, and Nepal in that tournament, winning against Sri Lanka via walkover while losing the other two fixtures.
 It came in 4th out of 5 teams.

 In November 2010, Tariq Lutfi was appointed as the coach of the team.
-In December 2010, the team, under Lutfi and the new captain, Sana Mehmood (Young Rising Star’s captain and central defender), participated in the inaugural SAFF Women's Championship held at Cox's Bazar Stadium.
-It stood second Group B, winning against Maldives (2–1) and Afghanistan (3–0), while losing heavily to Nepal (0–12).
-India were the opponents in the semifinal, but Pakistan lost 8–0 and were thus eliminated.
+In December 2010, the team, under Lutfi and the new captain, Sana Mehmood (Young Rising Star's captain and central defender), participated in the inaugural SAFF Women's Championship held at Cox's Bazar Stadium.
+It stood second Group B, winning against the Maldives (2–1) and Afghanistan (3–0), while losing heavily to Nepal (0–12).
+Pakistan lost 8–0 against India in the semifinal and were thus eliminated.
 In this tournament, Mehwish Khan became the first ever goal-scorer for Pakistan (in the match against Maldives).

-As a result of these official matches, Pakistan entered the FIFA Women's World Rankings for the first time on 18 March 2011.
-It stood 121 in the World and 22 in Asia.
+As a result of these official matches, Pakistan entered the FIFA Women's World Rankings for the first time on 18 March 2011, placing 121st in the World and 22nd in Asia.